capric98/vapoursynth-portable-win64/README.md

 # vapoursynth-portable-win64

-Run a portable version of vapoursynth, so you can install any version of Python you like in `PATH` without breaking any dependencies.
+Run a portable version of vapoursynth out-of-the-box, so you can install any version of Python you like in `PATH` without breaking any dependencies.

 ## Packages